- Category: At Work

 Our At Work section provides information for local employers seeking to improve the health of their workforce.

 You'll find resources to assist you in your quest to build a successful workplace wellness program or improve upon existing efforts.These resources are meant to be useful in designing and implementing worksite wellness programs targeted at workforces of any size and with minimal resources.
 For workplace wellness program ideas and to learn how to be recognized for your efforts, visit Healthy Workplace Recognition Program.

 The San Antonio Business Group on Health aims to improve the Health of the San Antonio Workforce by providing the business community with opportunities to network, discuss best practices, promote worksite wellness initiatives, and recognize local employers for their efforts to improve employee health and wellness.
-Download the application to join HERE.
+Enroll to be part of the SABGH HERE.

 - Category: At Work